danb27/chat-toolkit/README.md

 ## Orchestrators

 Orchestrators are modes of chatting that orchestrate one or more components differently.
 They also allow you to chat from the terminal.
+Orchestrators should work such that you can replace any component with another of the same type, or a custom-built one, and still be able to use the orchestrator.

 > Advanced Usage: You can create your own orchestration classes by
 > subclassing `chat_toolkit.base.OrchestratorBase`